secondmind-labs/trieste/docs/tutorials.rst

 Trieste functionality in detail
 -------------------------------

-The following tutorials (or sections of tutorials) demonstrate how to use and extend specific Trieste functionality.
+The following tutorials (or sections thereof) demonstrate how to use and extend specific Trieste functionality.

 * :doc:`Set up a basic Bayesian optimization routine<notebooks/expected_improvement>`
 * :ref:`Customize the acquisition function<notebooks/failure_ego:Create a custom acquisition function>`